Julianespinoza1/auto-datasets/README.md

 - **Monthly Potential:** $480,000+ USD (24 datasets × $2,000)

 ---

+License
+All datasets generated are synthetic.
+They contain no real personal data.
+They are intended for testing, modeling, and AI purposes only.

+Commercial Use
+All datasets are available for sale or license.
+Purchasers acknowledge that datasets are synthetic.
+Revenue generated from these datasets is recorded and managed by the included automated pipeline.

+Do not attempt to reverse-engineer or use the datasets for illegal purposes.

+---
 ## Workflow Summary

 1. `Generador.py` → generates a `.jsonl.gz` dataset + `.meta.json`.